Quadratically Enriched Tropical Intersections: Enriched Tropical B ezout and Bernstein-Kushnirenko theorems

 \subsection{A tropical proof of B\'ezout's theorem enriched in $\GW(k)$}

-With the combinatorial formulas in Theorem \ref{thm:mainthmcurves} and in Theorem \ref{thm:mainthm} for the enriched intersection multiplicity, we can quadratically enrich Bernd Sturmfels' proof of the tropical B\'{e}zout theorem.
-The resulting count agrees with Stephen McKean's nontropical B\'{e}zout's theorem \ref{thm:McKean} in the relatively orientable case.
-In the non-relatively orientable case, we do not get an invariant result for the sum of enriched intersection multiplicities at the intersection points.
+With the combinatorial formulas in Theorem \ref{thm:mainthm} for the enriched intersection multiplicity, we can quadratically enrich the proof of the tropical B\'{e}zout theorem \ref{thm:tropical Bezout}.
+The resulting count agrees with McKean's nontropical B\'{e}zout's theorem \ref{thm:McKean} in the relatively orientable case.
+In the non-relatively orientable case, we do not get an invariant result for the sum of enriched intersection multiplicities at the intersection points as expected.
 However, our methods tell us all possible counts for this sum.

-The proof of the enriched tropical B\'{e}zout theorem for curves is an easy corollary of the following Proposition.
+The proof of the enriched tropical B\'{e}zout theorem is an easy corollary of the following Proposition.

-\begin{prop} Let $C_1$ and $C_2$ be tropical curves with Newton polygons $\Delta_{1}$ and $\Delta_{2}$, respectively.
-Let $v$ be a lattice point in the interior of $\Delta_1+\Delta_2$.
-Let If the curves intersect tropically transversally, then \begin{enumerate} \item The cardinality $\operatorname{Card}(P_v)$ is even. \item There are equally many parallelograms $P$ in $P_v$ such that the sign $\epsilon(v)$ (as defined in \eqref{eq:sign}) in $P$ is positive as there are with negative sign